Newsletter Subscribe

 Chicken breast, Tagliatelle, Water, Cooking oil, Frozen mixed vegetables, Onion, Garlic cloves, Zucchinis, Garlic powder, Onion powder, Ground White pepper, Dried Rosemary, Dried Thyme, Chicken stock cube, Bay leaves and Salt.

-You can use chicken breast, thighs or a whole chicken for this soup.
-Tagliatelle is ideal for this soup, egg noodles, fettucine and other types of noodles and pastas can also be used for this recipe.
-Frozen vegetables are convenient and require minimal preparation when it comes to this dish, you can also chop up your favourite combination of vegetables for this recipe.
-Consider vegetables such as bell peppers, celery, potatoes, parsnips, and cabbage, in place of the vegetables listed above.
+You can use chicken breast, thighs, or a whole chicken for this soup.
+Tagliatelle is the ideal pasta choice, but you can also use egg noodles, fettuccine, or other types of pasta.
+Frozen vegetables are convenient and require minimal preparation.
+Additionally, you can chop your favorite mix of vegetables.
+Consider using bell peppers, celery, potatoes, parsnips, or cabbage as substitutes for the vegetables mentioned.

 Slice the onions, roughly chop up the garlic cloves, and cube the zucchinis.
 The frozen vegetables used in this recipe contain carrots, green beans, peas, and sweet corn.
-Onion, carrot, and sweet corn add a hint of sweetness to the soup, whilst other vegetables provide plant-based protein and enhance the overall flavour of the soup.
+Onion, carrot, and sweet corn add a hint of sweetness to the soup, whilst other vegetables provide plant-based protein and enhance its overall flavor.

 Toss in all the remaining ingredients into the pot, a quarter cup of water, and then stir to mix.
 Continue to stir everything and cook the ingredients until all the chicken turns white in colour.